-Accessible tourism and dementiaJanuary 29th, 2013 in Alzheimer's disease & dementia /
+Accessible tourism and dementiaJanuary 29, 2013 in Medicine & Health / Alzheimer's disease & dementia

 New Bournemouth University institute discovers new ways of making tourist attractions dementia-friendly.

 Fear of getting lost, fear of not finding the toilets or being misunderstood; there are many reasons why people with dementia and the families who care for them stop going on holiday.

 For people with dementia, even simple days out can pose a host of hazards.
 Often, families say, it's easier to just stay at home.
 But BU's newly launched Dementia Institute hopes to change that.